Seket/voice-usher/README.md

 - `src/components/voice/VoiceAgent.tsx`:
   - Uses `@vapi-ai/web` to start/stop calls.
-  - Listens to call events and collects transcript.
+  - Listens to call events and collects transcript in memory.
   - De-duplicates transcripts to avoid repeating the same line twice.
-  - Optionally POSTs transcripts at call end to `VITE_TRANSCRIPT_WEBHOOK_URL`.

 - `src/components/voice/OutboundCallForm.tsx`:
   - A phone-like keypad UI where users only enter the destination number.